tugot17/RGB-Infrared-Classification/README.md

 ## Datasets

-The research was conducted on three data sets
+The research was conducted on two data sets

 * [EPFL RGB NIR Dataset](data/EPFL-thermal-images)